Syrian children used as human shields, says UN report

 The report said rebel forces were also using children on the front line.

-Separately the US has accused Syria of planning another massacre, while the UN chief condemned the rising violence.'Torture marks'
+Separately the US has accused Syria of planning another massacre, while the UN chief condemned the rising violence.

 The UN special representative, Radhika Coomaraswamy, told the BBC her team had returned from Syria with "horrific" reports.